Harshita-Borole/AR-shopping/README.md

 | R3 | Inventory mismatch with e-commerce store | Operational | High | High | Critical | Implement real-time inventory sync |
 | R4 | Dependency on third-party AR libraries | Vendor/Technical | High | Medium | High | Maintain backup libraries |

-## ⚡ Setup & Installation
-### 1️⃣ Clone the Repository
-Go to the repository on GitHub and click on **"Code" → "Download ZIP"**, then extract it on your local machine.

-### 2️⃣ Install Dependencies
-- Open the project folder in your **code editor**.
-- Open **GitHub Codespaces** or a local terminal.
-- Run the required package installation based on your framework.

-### 3️⃣ Start the Development Server
-- Use GitHub Actions for automated deployment or start the server from GitHub Codespaces.

-## 🛡️ Security Measures
-- Secure API authentication (OAuth/Firebase)
-- Data encryption for transactions
-- Regular security audits

-## 📢 Contributing
-- Fork the repository & create a feature branch.
-- Follow commit message conventions (`feat: added AR checkout`).
-- Submit a pull request for review.

-## 📬 Contact & Support
-For any issues, please create a **GitHub Issue** or email us at **support@arshopping.com**